neo3072/DS-AI-ML-Resources/Product Management and Design.md

 - Iron triangle
     + No silver bullet for magically delivering fixed scope by a fixed date with fixed resources, requires difficult business­based trade­off decisions
-- Design by committee (collaboration vs concensus)
+- Design by committee (collaboration vs consensus)
     + Godin - "Nothing is what happens when everyone has to agree"
     + Consistently produces weak results